How do I subscribe?

 Why should anyone be hopeful right now?

-We know, it can feel impossible to be hopeful right now, but we believe in the power of the people to change our country in big ways and small.
-We like the way our friend Rebecca Solnit defines hope: “It navigates a way forward between the false certainties of optimism and of pessimism, and the complacency or passivity that goes with both.
+I know, it can feel impossible to be hopeful right now, but I believe in the power of the people to change our country in big ways and small.
+I like the way our friend Rebecca Solnit defines hope: “It navigates a way forward between the false certainties of optimism and of pessimism, and the complacency or passivity that goes with both.
 Optimism assumes that all will go well without our effort; pessimism assumes it’s all irredeemable; both let us stay home and do nothing.
 Hope for me has meant a sense that the future is unpredictable, and that we don’t actually know what will happen, but know we may be able write it ourselves.”

 I don’t like the group / news source in one of your victories.